History of the Sydney Roosters: Foundation years

 In 1911 Easts finally reaped the full benefits of Dally "The Master" Messenger, who declined to tour with the Australian team.
 Defeating Souths for the right to challenge minor premiers Glebe for the premiership, the Tricolours took Glebe on with the knowledge that a victory would entitle them to a re-match for the premiership.
 Winning 22–9 in the first of the two games, Easts prevailed 11–8 after a come-from-behind victory to take out their maiden premiership.
 Messenger was instrumental in the win, scoring a try, converting two others and kicking a field goal to help the Tricolours in their performance.
+During the season Messenger was involved as John "Dinny" Campbell in a match against Newtown kicked the last ever soccer-style field goal in premiership history.

 In 1912 a rule-change was implemented, with the minor premier automatically declared premiers.
 Backing up with their previous year's performance, both the Tricolours and Glebe remained the two stand-out teams throughout 1912.
 With both teams suffering only one loss during the lead up to their match, it was anticipated that although four matches would remain after their clash, the winner would more than likely take out the premiership.
 In front of an approximate crowd of 25,000 at the Sports Ground, Dally Messenger once again proved the difference kicking a field goal minutes before full-time to lead the Tricolours to victory 6–4 in a close rain-soaked and muddy game.